Boulder High School: The Owl

-The Owl is Boulder High's student-run newspaper.
+The Owl is Boulder High's student-run newspaper founded in 1909.
 Started primarily as a club, the newspaper became a year length class in the 2019-2020 school year.

 Student Worker

 In 1999, Boulder High students founded the political activist group Student Worker, which has carried out a number of demonstrations, including the January 2005 "sleep-in" protesting the war in Iraq and the May 2001 "kiss-in" supporting alternative sexuality.
 In May 2005, Student Worker, in a partnership with Peace Jam, erected 1,650 miniature American flags in memory of soldiers killed in Iraq.
 In September 2007, the group protested the Pledge of Allegiance, citing an objection to the "one nation, under God" clause.
 They instead recited a revised version.
+This student group is no longer active.

 Scares and controversies

 Safety scares

 On May 10, 2007, a cafeteria worker reported seeing two masked men enter the school before class hours wearing camouflage and ski masks.
 Classes were subsequently canceled while the school was locked down and searched by police.
 After multiple inspections, nothing suspicious was found, and school returned to normal the next day.

 Rumors that a song performed at a school talent show would include death threats to the president also garnered national attention, although a subsequent investigation indicated that the rumors were false.

-Boulder High School has endured multiple scam bomb threats in the past several years, prompting a moderate increase in school security.
+Boulder High School has endured multiple false bomb threats in the past several years, prompting a moderate increase in school security.

+On February 22, 2023, CU Boulder police received a call from an individual who claimed they were bringing semi-automatic weapons into the school.
+Boulder High School entered lockdown and the building was searched by police and K-9 units.
+No injuries or threats were discovered.
+Students and staff were evacuated to a nearby auditorium and class was cancelled for the remainder of the day.